Hession-Dynamics/vera-hd/README.md

 # Verahession

-**Verahession** is an intelligent conversational interface built for AI agents, supporting message sending, rewriting, and local intent classification.
+**Verahession** is a lightweight Python interface for interacting with **V.E.R.A.** (Vocally Enhanced Research Assistant), an AI-powered conversational agent.
+This module provides simple tools to connect to the VERA API, send messages, rewrite input, and run local intent classification using your own training data.

+---

 ---